-Even our experience as previous health food store owners -- did not prepare us to hear the issues people endure with chemicals in clothing.
-Most of conventional textiles are made of synthetics (oil based nylon and polyester) with no ventilation and off gassing potentially dangerous toxins.
-Our skin, the body's largest organ absorbs it.
+Even our previous experience as health food store owners -- did not prepare us to hear the issues people endure with chemicals in clothing.
+Most of the conventional textiles are made of synthetics (oil based nylon and polyester), off-gassing potentially dangerous substances.
+Our skin is the body's largest organ.
 People experience rashes, eczema and myriad of skin problems.
-It may be a combination of food, clothing, lifestyle and genes –often hard to pinpoint but making step by step improvements is always worth it.
+It may be a combination of food, clothing, lifestyle, and genes – but making a step by step improvements is always worth it.
 Just start with a pair of organic socks.

-Let's respect what worked for humans for ages - natural fibers like hemp, linen, cotton and especially organic cotton.
-These are beautiful, practical, breathe, and... never go out of style!
+We respect systems that worked for humans for ages - natural fibers like hemp, linen, and especially organic cotton.
+These are beautiful, practical, breathe, and... never go out of style.
 A true investment in your health and the well-being of the planet.

 Ourselves, we are far from perfect - we simply try to do more right than wrong.
-We garden, try to grow as much of our food as can, we cherish soil -- try to restore more soil than we destruct.
+We garden, grow as much of our food as can, we cherish the soil -- try to restore more soil than we destruct.
 We recycle, support community and spread the word.
+We are a certified member of Green America, the oldest network of green merchants.
 Do our efforts make big enough difference?
 We'll just keep trying.